-The phono preamp is a key component of your sound system, but finding the best phono preamp is not easy.
+In this article, we’re looking at the best phono preamps you can buy for your turntable in 2023.
+The phono preamp is a key component of your sound system, but finding the best one is not easy.
 People often forget how vital it is, and overlook this component.

 A phono preamp may also be referred to as a phono stage.
 It’s basically a high-quality (normally) electronic circuit.
 It can be set to give the right level of amplification to the signal provided by the cartridge within your turntable, before sending this to your speakers, or power amp.

 Below, we’ve created some phono preamp reviews for turntables to help you enjoy the best sound possible.